 Portobello (with the O) is the name for the same mushroom when it has fully grown.

-Can you eat the stem of a portobello mushrooms?
+Can you eat the stems of portobello mushrooms?

 Although we always buy the Baby Bellas, it’s good to know that, when using the larger, mature Portobello mushrooms, you should cut off the stem and scrape out the inside ribs.
 Good tip!